deutsia/deutsia-radio/README.md

 ## Submit Stations

-You can submit darknet stations (I2P/Tor) to be added to the bundled JSON list in the app by opening an issue, creating a pull request with the added stations, or by emailing me at **bb7x89uo at anonaddy dot me**.
+You can submit darknet stations (I2P/Tor) via the [Radio Registry API](https://www.api.deutsia.com).

-Please do **not** submit clearnet stations here, even if they are part of a darknet website.
+Please note that you **cannot** submit clearnet stations here, even if they are part of a darknet website.
 If the stream source is not `.i2p` or `.onion`, please submit it to the [RadioBrowser database](https://www.radio-browser.info/add) instead.

 ---